luca-repetto/luca-repetto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an associate professor at the department of Economics, [Uppsala University](www.uu.se) and a research fellow at CESifo.
-I received my PhD from [CEMFI](www.cemfi.es), Madrid in 2015.
+I am an associate professor at the [department of Economics](http://www.nek.uu.se), [Uppsala University](http://www.uu.se) and a research fellow at CESifo.
+I received my PhD from [CEMFI](http://www.cemfi.es), Madrid in 2015.

-I am an applied economist, primarily working in political economy.
-I am also interested in labor economics, economic history, and behavioural economics.
+I am an applied economist, primarily working in political economy, labor economics, economic history, and behavioural economics.

 Here you can find my [publications](/research/) and a [CV](/assets/pdf/CV_Luca_Repetto.pdf).